 What to do next

 Apply the host profile to individual hosts by using the host profiles feature in the vSphere Web Client.
 See the Host Profiles documentation.
 Alternatively, you can create a rule to assign the host profile to hosts with the vSphere Web Client or by using PowerCLI.
-See Create a Deploy Rule or Write a Rule and Assign a Host Profile to Hosts.
+See Write a Rule and Assign a Host Profile to Hosts.